Dare (band): Lineup reshuffle

 A third album was not released until 1998—Calm Before the Storm, produced by Wharton.
-By that time, Vinny Burns, Brian Cox and Nigel Clutterbuck had departed; instead the band consisted of Andrew Moore on guitars, Martin Wilding on bass, and brothers Julian Gardner on drums and Simon Gardner on keyboards.
+By that time, Burns, Cox and Clutterbuck had departed, and the band consisted of Andrew Moore on guitars, Martin Wilding on bass, and brothers Julian Gardner on drums and Simon Gardner on keyboards.
 Also listed as "additional musicians” were Kevin Whitehead on drums and Richard Dews on acoustic guitar and backing vocals.
-Two of the members who left, Cox, went on to play with D:Ream before becoming a particle physicist and science communicator, while Burns, after a brief stint touring with Asia, played with groups including Ultravox and Ten, as well as releasing a solo album The Journey in 1999.
-He eventually returned to Dare in 2008.
-Clutterbuck likewise returned to Dare in 2014.